uwuclxdy/uwuweb/docs/project-functions.md

 ### Grade Item Management:

-- `addGradeItem(): void` - Creates assessment item.
+- `addGradeItem(): void` - Creates a new grade item for a specific class-subject based on request data.
-- `updateGradeItem(): void` - Modifies assessment item.
+- `updateGradeItem(): void` - Updates name, max points, and weight for an existing grade item based on request data.
-- `deleteGradeItem(): void` - Removes assessment item and grades.
+- `deleteGradeItem(): void` - Removes a grade item and all associated grades based on request data.
-- `saveGrade(): void` - Records or updates student grade.
+- `saveGrade(): void` - Creates or updates a grade for a student on a specific grade item based on request data.

 ### Access Control Helpers:

-- `teacherHasAccessToClass(int $classId): bool` - Verifies teacher's class access.
+- `teacherHasAccessToClass(int $classId): bool` - Verifies if the current teacher is assigned to the given class.
-- `teacherHasAccessToGradeItem(int $itemId): bool` - Verifies teacher's grade item access.
+- `teacherHasAccessToGradeItem(int $itemId, int $teacherId): bool` - Verifies if the teacher is authorized to modify the given grade item.
-- `teacherHasAccessToEnrollment(int $enrollId): bool` - Verifies teacher's enrollment access.
+- `teacherHasAccessToEnrollment(int $enrollId): bool` - Verifies if the current teacher is authorized to modify grades for the given enrollment.
-- `teacherHasAccessToClassSubject(int $classSubjectId): bool` - Verifies teacher's class-subject access.
+- `teacherHasAccessToClassSubject(int $classSubjectId): bool` - Verifies if the current teacher is assigned to the given class-subject.